Brazil soccer star Neymar meets with police on rape claim

-SAO PAULO (AP) - Brazilian soccer star Neymar has arrived at a police station in Sao Paulo to answer questions about rape allegations against him.
+SAO PAULO (AP) - Soccer star Neymar arrived at a police station Thursday to answer questions about rape allegations against him.

+Wearing a black suit, the player was using crutches because of an injured right ankle.
+Investigator Juliana Bussacos met Neymar at the entrance amid a media frenzy.
+A crowd of fans also cheered the 27-year-old Neymar, who is Brazil’s most recognizable player.

-Neymar denies any wrongdoing and was accompanied by his lawyers to the meeting Thursday.
+Neymar denies any wrongdoing and was accompanied by his lawyers to the meeting.
 The woman who has accused him of raping her at a Paris hotel last month already spoke with police.

 The player is also being investigated in Rio de Janeiro for publishing images of his accuser on social media without her authorization.